 It has recently become clear that testosterone is involved in more aspects of your dog’s health and development than was previously thought, including growth and protection from injury and disease.

 Surgical castration is 100% effective as a form of birth control, it is also permanent and cannot be reversed.
 Apart from infertility, the effects of surgical castration can be variable depending on the dog, that too is covered in the link above

 Chemical castration is an option now available to pet owners in some regions.
 A chemical such as Zeuterin, is injected into the dog’s testicles.
 Just like surgical castration, chemical castration causes infertility, though it is not quite 100% effective.

 Chemical castration does not have exactly the same effects as surgical castration, there is some testosterone remaining for example, but it gives you some idea of how permanent castration might affect your dog.

 Some people might find it helpful to have a trial run of castrating their dog using the chemical option before going for a permanent solution

+Like surgical castration the affects can be variable.
 There are also some possible side effects to chemical castration which you will need to discuss with your vet.
 These may vary from dog to dog and are most likely to occur during the first few days after the injection.

 Spaying a female dog